kiegroup/dmn-feel-handbook/source/index.html.md

 # DMN FEEL handbook

-This is a vademecum for the FEEL expression language from the DMN specification, as also implemented by the <a href='https://www.drools.org/learn/dmn.html'>Drools DMN open source engine</a>.
+This is a vademecum for the FEEL expression language from the <a href="https://www.omg.org/dmn">DMN specification</a>, as also implemented by the <a href='https://www.drools.org/learn/dmn.html'>Drools DMN open source engine</a>.

 This is not intented as an exahustive documentation of the DMN capabilities of Drools; this is intended as a handy a pocket reference for FEEL usage, a FEEL pocket guide, a FEEL reference, a FEEL quick reference, a FEEL cheatsheet,<br/>**a FEEL handbook**.